melsman/mlkit/README.md

   is available from the [MLKit home page](http://melsman.github.io/mlkit).

-## MLKit with Regions - The x64 Native Backend
+## MLKit - Native Backends

 This version of the compiler is based on region inference and has the following features:

-- An x64 native backend (works with Linux and macOS).
+- An X64 native backend for Linux and macOS, and an Arm64 native backend for macOS on Apple Silicon.

 - Memory allocation directives (both allocation and deallocation) are inferred by the compiler, which uses a number of program analyses